Classes and Workshops for Organizations/Schools/Centers

 Difficult Behaviors: A different way of looking at toddler behavior (both with neurotypical and neurodiverse children), and how identifying basic needs can reduce more troublesome behaviors.

 SPARC is open to trainings unique to your department or organization (ex: schools, daycare centers, police, etc.).
-Contact Angel at firstname.lastname@example.org for more information about custom-made trainings for your organization.
-We also welcome new ideas for future workshops/trainings, and speaking topics.
+Contact Angel at email@example.com for more information about custom-made trainings for your organization, or for prices and brochures about our services.
+SPARC also welcomes new ideas for future workshops/trainings, and speaking topics.